From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: Cross-layer Challenges of the LAWN

 \section{Cross-layer Challenges of the LAWN}

 In previous sections, we have discussed the four‑plane architecture, enabling technologies, and potential applications of LAWNs.
-Nevertheless, a real-world LAWN must cope with technical limits, aviation safety rules, and policy constraints.
+In practice, a LAWN must allocate spectrum, computation, and energy under uncertainty while preserving mission-grade reliability and regulatory compliance.
+Below, we outline key challenges that can serve as a roadmap for future research and standardization.